sebpardo/sebpardo.github.io/_posts/2017-03-21-ebirdtrees.md

 As it has been previously pointed out, there are some issues with composite indices of evolutionary distinctiveness.
-One important problem with ED estimates is that they are can be very sensitive to splits or lumps at the species level.
-Let's take the hypothetical example presented in the tree above, but this time using a taxonomy that considers species A to actually be three separate species (A, E, and F) which split around 0.2 my before present:
+One important problem with ED estimates is that they can be very sensitive to splits or lumps at the species level.
+Let's take the hypothetical example presented in the tree above, but this time using a taxonomy that considers species A to actually be three separate species (A, E, and F) which split around 0.2 million years (MY) before present:

 ![](/figures/edge-example-2-1.png)